 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Administrative Services, this class is accountable for directing the divisions of Facilities Design and Construction and Building and Fire Services.
-This includes managing the administration of programs and operations within the divisions.
+In the Department of Administrative Services, this class is accountable for directing the Regulatory Compliance Division.
+This includes managing the administration of programs and operations within the division.

 Receives executive direction from the Commissioner of Administrative Services or other administrative official of higher grade.

-Directs and manages the programs and operations of the divisions and staff.
+Directs and manages the programs and operations of the division and staff.

 EXAMPLES OF DUTIES